Stock Market

 Significant Swings

 Although the compounded average annual change in the stock market is near 5% over the past century, the range of dispersion in annual returns is dramatic.
-This chart presents the distribution of yearly index changes within the single digit range of -10% to +10% during the past century overall and during the secular bull and bear cycles.
-In addition, a second range was determined to include half of the years within the range and half of the years outside of the range.
-More than 50% of the years ended with changes in the index exceeding +/-16%, either less than -16% or greater than +16%.
+This chart presents the distribution of yearly index changes within the single-digit range of -10% to +10% during the past century overall and during the secular bull and bear cycles.
+In addition, a second range was determined to include half of the years within the range and half of the years outside the range.
+More than 50% of the years ended with changes in the index exceeding +/-16% (either greater than -16% or greater than +16%).

 Updated